Skip to content

 2. Use inline connections on its blocks to locate related notes you already wrote.

-Outcome: you reduce duplication and turn one big note into a network of focused notes.
+Outcome: you reduce duplication and turn one long note into a more useful set of connected notes.

 Outcome: less rework, more reuse.